Imagine you're a child growing up in today's world

 Within schools, we’re aiming to improve emotional and social literacy and reduce aggressive behaviours through a curriculum known as PATHS (Promoting Alternative Thinking Strategies).
 The results of this have been promising so far - 60 per cent of children on the program showed a reduction in disruptive behaviour and aggression.

-In our specialist services like Mandala in the South West of England, traumatised and abused children are provided with a calm and safe space within which they engage in creative therapies to help them express their emotions, improve self-confidence and resilience.
+In our specialist services like Mandala in the South West of England, children who've experienced abuse are provided with a calm and safe space within which they engage in creative therapies to help them express their emotions, improve self-confidence and resilience.

 Another standout example is Solar in Solihull.
 This service helps children and young people up to the age of 19 to get access to mental health support in a timely manner.
-Figures from the National Mental Health Data Set show Solar is the only community mental health service in England exceeding the national target of a 30 per cent increase in access to NHS community services for those with a diagnosed mental health issue.
+Figures from the National Mental Health Data Set show Solar is the only community mental health service in the Midlands exceeding the regional target of a 32 per cent increase in access to NHS community services for those with a diagnosed mental health issue.

 We’re proud of this progress, but we know more young people need support.
 It’s vital that we speak up to make sure that young people don’t have to struggle on their own.